housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 By using this, we not only need to provide a destination service worker location but the location of an existing service worker (as the source) as well.

 <aside>
-  <p>A common conception of whether using service workers may not be necessary in some cases is that most users who would open a specific webpage will have a working network connection anyway.
-Even though those that are fortunate enough to have reliable network connections all the time may <i>feel</i> like there's no need for offline support, flaky network connections will eventually affect them for varying reasons.</p>
+  <p>There is a common conception that service workers may not be necessary in cases where most users who would open a specific webpage will most likely have a working network connection.
+Even though developers who cater to users who may be fortunate enough to have reliable network connections all the time may <i>feel</i> like there's no need for offline support, flaky network connections will eventually affect them for varying reasons.</p>
   <img src="assets/thinking-prpl/reliability-tweet.png" alt="Reliability" title="Reliability" class="article-image-with-source-border">
-  <p>This <a href="https://twitter.com/HenrikJoreteg/status/909632750453321734">tweet</a> summarizes it nicely.</p>
+  <p><a href="https://twitter.com/HenrikJoreteg/status/909632750453321734">Tweet Source</a></p>
 </aside>

 ## Browser Support

-At the time of writing this article, the browser support for service workers is as follows:
+At the time of writing, service workers are supported in all major browsers:

 * Shipped:
   * [Chrome](https://www.chromestatus.com/feature/6561526227927040)